 Unfortunately, the incentives to plagiarize remain strong.
-Plagiarism detectors are widely used and popular in higher education and journal publishing, but CbPD is not a panacea.
-This novel tool should not substitute but rather supplement the word-based plagiarism check software programs currently available.
+Detection software is widely used and popular in higher education and journal publishing, but CbPD is not a panacea.
+This novel tool should not substitute but rather supplement the word-based plagiarism detection software programs currently available.
 CbPD should also be used cautiously and judiciously to catch plagiarism.
 Nevertheless, with its early victories, CbPD may indeed soon prove itself a formidable hunter of plagiarism in academic research.